Trail Difficulty & Conditions of the Rolling Prairie Trail

 The Rolling Prairie Bike Trail is a great to explore if you are new to biking or are bringing your family along.
 This completely paved trail (yes, you read that correctly, completely paved) is relatively flat and easy to pedal.
 Slight change in elevation gives variety as well as the changing scenery of farm ground to the old rail bed.
 The trail provides a good amount of shade so it’s still relatively comfortable on hot days.

 The distance between towns is another appeal of the Rolling Prairie Trail.
-Dumont to Bristow runs about 5 miles, Bristow to Allison about 6.5, Allison to Clarksville is the longest stretch at 7.3 miles and Clarksville to Shell Rock is 6.5.
+Bristow to Allison about 6.5, Allison to Clarksville is the longest stretch at 7.3 miles and Clarksville to Shell Rock is 6.5.

-If you decided to travel the entire trail from West to East you’ll be at about 28 miles (the trail does travel West of Dumont a bit).
+If you decided to travel the entire trail from West to East you’ll be at about 20 miles.
 Because of its length and ease to ride, you can easily ride the entire trail in one day or decide to pick one leg and explore the towns.

 Location of the Rolling Prairie Trail